fritzrehde/footy/README.md

 ### Piping output to other tools

-The `-r` option provides unformatted output, where the columns are seperated by commas instead of whitespaces and the match dates are in the ISO-8601 format.
+The `-r` option provides unformatted output, where the columns are seperated by commas instead of whitespaces and the match dates are in the ISO-8601 UTC format.

 #### Example
 ```